davide3011/palladium-ln/doc/developers-guide/app-development/wss-proxy.md

 ## Installation

-The plugin is built-in with Core Lightning.
+The plugin is built-in with Palladium Lightning.

 ## Configuration